Cathedral Catholic High School: Athletics

 Cathedral Catholic's mascot is the Don.
 The Dons maintain a longstanding rivalry with the Catholic all-male high school St. Augustine, known as the Saints; the high-profile annual game between the rivals is called the Holy Bowl.

-Between USDHS and CCHS the Dons have won a CIF championship 161 times; that includes 46 championships as CCHS.
+Between USDHS and CCHS the Dons have won a CIF San Diego Section championship 161 times; that includes 46 championships as CCHS.